How Traveling Affects Your Skin

 But you can combat this by bringing a mini personal humidifier with you.
 These inexpensive devices are compact and effective, providing targeted humidity in a travel-friendly package.

 The best part?
 Many personal humidifiers run on USB power, so you can plug them in at the airport, on the plane and in your hotel without searching for an AC outlet.

 You’ve got all the products you normally use packed up and ready to go.
 But what will you do if you get a big mosquito bite on your face, or a nasty sunburn on the backs of your ears?

 If you’ve got the room, pack a few skincare first-aid products in case of emergency.
 These may include antibiotic ointments for small cuts, anti-itch creams for bug bites, and aloe gel for sunburn relief.

 You may also want to pack some salicylic acid or benzoyl peroxide in case you develop a surprise pimple or two.

 9. Don’t Skimp on Sun Protection

 Just sitting by a sunny window or running out to your car exposes you to damaging UV rays.
-Broad-spectrum sunscreen with an SPF of at least 30 protects you from these rays, reducing your risk of sunburn and cancer.
+A broad-spectrum sunscreen with an SPF of at least 30 protects you from these rays, reducing your risk of sunburn and cancer.

 If you’ll be swimming or sweating, make sure you pack a water-resistant sunscreen.
-And all travelers should bring a quality pair of sunglasses and a wide-brimmed hat — you never know when you’ll need extra protection.
+And all travelers should bring quality sunglasses and a wide-brimmed hat — you never know when you’ll need extra protection.